-The disease is characterized by the overproduction of collagen and damages to small blood vessels that causes excessive scaring in multiple internal organs.
-The overproduction of collagen causes an hardening (fibrosis) of the skin and, sometimes, internal organs, such as the lungs, heart, kidneys and the gastrointestinal tract.
+Scleroderma is not a contagious disease.
+The disease is characterized by the overproduction of collagen and damage to small blood vessels that causes excessive scaring in multiple internal organs.
+The overproduction of collagen causes a hardening (fibrosis) of the skin and, sometimes, internal organs, such as the lungs, heart, kidneys and the gastrointestinal tract.